fandepi/project2/project2.md

    <img src="./picture/1.1.png" height="350" width="550">

-   (The above picture is what we replicated and blow one is what we improved.)
+   (The above picture is what we replicated and below one is what we improved.)

     * Good Point: This picture use line plot to visualize the information, so it not only show data intuitively, but also presents the trend.
     * Bad Point: Unfortunately, this picture gives relatively multi-dimensional comparison, and according to the cognitive theory, which may occupy the cognitive tunneling, making it difficult to understand.